alem0lars/cgen/README.md

 The board is available under: [CGen Trello Board](https://trello.com/b/8er5R7dK/cgen)

-Thus, the Github-Trello integration has been set up, with the following rules:

-1. The pull requests will be available in the *Pull Requests* Trello list
-2. The "normal" commits will be available in the *Product Backlog*
-3. The commits that shouldn't be available in the *Product Backlog* should start with `[no-trello]`.
-Mainly, these are the intermediate commits.

 #### Report bugs / Request enhancements

 Create a new card in the *Product Backlog* list: